-- 1. Annual fuel(s) consumption in project activity. - 2.
-Net Calorific Value(s) of the fuel used in the project activity. - 3.
+- 1. Annual fuel(s) consumption in project activity; - 2.
+Net Calorific Value(s) of the fuel used in the project activity; - 3.
 Fuel emission factors for fuel used in the project activity.

-Baseline emissions will be monitored per ACM0002, if and as applicable.
+Baseline emissions will be monitored per "Tool to calculate emission factor for an electricity system", if and as applicable.